symfony/symfony-docs/reference/constraints/Bic.rst

 This constraint is used to ensure that a value has the proper format of a `Business Identifier Code (BIC)`_.
 BIC is an internationally agreed means to uniquely identify both financial and non-financial institutions.
-You may also check that the BIC is associated with a given IBAN.
+You may also check that the BIC's country code is the same as a given IBAN's one.

 ==========  ===================================================================
 Applies to  :ref:`property or method <validation-property-target>`